ChaoticBrave/VagrantStoryRandomizer/README.md

 * MEGA is now being used to contain releases.
 They are becoming too large to upload to GitHub even as .zip files.
 * psxinject is now the tool of choice when replacing .mpd files in the Vagrant Story .bin file with the randomized ones.
 This decision was made to prevent the project from relying on as many closed source software as possible.
 * Stable builds can now randomize enemy drops.
 It appears as though having dummied items is inconsequential.
 Let me know if this is not the case though.
-* Experimental builds can now randomize Armor in treasure chests as well as their Gems.
-You will find this build in the v0.50 zip in the Experimental Builds folder in the MEGA link.
+* Experimental builds can now randomize Accessories in treasure chests.
+You will find this build in the v0.60 zip in the Experimental Builds folder in the MEGA link.
 ## To Do
 * Randomize the rest of the loot which is in the treasure chests.
 * Randomize the rooms.
 This one's a bit more "pie in the sky" and will warrant a bigger crew.